rackspace/php-opencloud/docs/userguide/Networking/USERGUIDE.md

 [ [Get the executable PHP script for this example](/samples/Networking/list-subnets.php) ]

-### Get subnet
+### Get a subnet

 You can retrieve a specific subnet by using that subnet's ID, as shown in the following example:

 ```php
 $subnet = $networkingService->getSubnet('d3f15879-fb11-49bd-a30b-7704fb98ab1e');